 The risk of contagion spread prompted some organizations to consider suspending patient badging during the height of COVID-19, citing RTLS badges as additional items to disinfect.
-One clinic in the northwest took a data-based approach, comparing CareFlow data with electronic medical record (EMR) documentation to determine if they could rely solely on their EMR for contact tracing.

-"We can clearly identify and isolate the appropriate team members, Especially now, with COVID, that precision has allowed our facility to safely stay open during these difficult times."
+One clinic in the northwest took a data-based approach, comparing CareFlow data with electronic medical record (EMR) documentation to "We can clearly identify and isolate the appropriate team members, Especially now, with COVID, that precision has allowed our facility to safely stay open during these difficult times."